zettsu-t/sudokusse/sudokusse.md

 ```

 When you place an argument "-Nnumber" or "-N" following a filename,
-SudokuSSE solves in sudoku puzzles of the file with _number_ of
+SudokuSSE solves in Sudoku puzzles of the file with _number_ of
 threads.
 If you omit the number, the number is set to the number of
 threads of a processor on which SudokuSSE runs (actually this is
 std::thread::hardware_concurrency()).
 My CPU (Intel Core i3 4160)